-Simply stated, we’re unique because we’re not a “weight loss clinic.”
+Simply stated, we’re not a “weight loss clinic.”
 Instead, we are Rhode Island’s only medical practice focused on nutritional and obesity medicine.
-Our staff includes four Registered Dietitians directed by a board certified internist, and we’re the first to offer virtual nutrition counseling via video conferencing, i.e., e-Visits.
+Our staff includes four Registered Dietitians directed by a board certified internist.
+In addition, we offer an effective combination of interventions including Intermittent Fasting and a Ketogenic diet under close medical supervision.

-Yes, when medically appropriate.
-Please note we avoid use of the term “appetite suppressants,” which implies they are akin to pseudo-opiates; that they somehow numb the pain of self-denial.
-Instead we prefer to call them anti-obesity medications – effective therapies that can restore balance to a dysfunctional energy balance system that results in a person retaining more calories as fat then they should.
+Yes, when medically appropriate and clinically indicated.
+But we prefer to call them anti-obesity medications – effective therapies that can restore balance to a disturbed metabolism that causes a person to retain more calories as fat then they should.

 Information about Ketosis can be found here…

-Not only are low carbohydrate diets safe, they may in fact be ideal for most patients with diabetes.
+With proper supervision, the combination of intermittent fasting and carbohydrate restriction is not only safe but may in fact be ideal for most patients with diabetes.
 They usually allow patients to significantly reduce – sometimes even eliminate – expensive medications, possibly even insulin.

 Registered dietitian (RDs) are food and nutrition experts who can translate the science of nutrition into practical solutions for healthy living.
 RDs use their nutrition expertise to help individuals make unique, positive lifestyle changes.
 RDs are advocates for advancing the nutritional status of Americans and people around the world.

 Latest from Our Blog

 Nine Reasons to See a Registered Dietitian Nutritionist (RDN) A Registered Dietitian Nutritionist (RDN) is a healthcare professional who...